 Featured participants include:

-- Angelo Maria Pezzullo, Luigi Russo, Eleonora, Erika Giacobini, and Bedo Taha (Università Cattolica del Sacro Cuore, WP14), who discussed evidence-based recommendations on molecular tumour boards, polygenic risk scores, and liquid biopsy.
+- Angelo Maria Pezzullo, Luigi Russo, Eleonora Pascucci, Erika Giacobini, Bedo Taha, and Niccolò Valentini (Università Cattolica del Sacro Cuore, WP14), discussing evidence-based recommendations on molecular tumour boards, polygenic risk scores, and liquid biopsy.

-- Matt McCrary (Hannover Medical School), co-lead of the Public Health Genomics arm, focused on integrating genomics into public health strategies.
+- Matt McCrary (Hannover Medical School), co-lead of the Public Health Genomics arm, focused on integrating genomics into public health strategies and Andres Metspalu (Tartu University), on the diversity and scalability of polygenic risk scores across Europe.

-- Hélène Antoine-Poire and Chloe Mayeur (Sciensano), addressing ethical governance, citizen engagement, and genomics in the patient journey.
+- Hélène Antoine-Poirel and Chloe Mayeur (Sciensano), addressing ethical governance, citizen engagement, and genomics in the patient journey.

-- Jeroen van Rooij (Erasmus Medical Center, WP4), who led work on biobanking and genomic data coordination.
+- Jeroen van Rooij (Erasmus Medical Center, WP4), leading biobanking and genomic data coordination, and Anke Bergmann (University Hospital Würzburg), addressing genomic data use for public health.

-- Stefania Tuveri and Tom Broeckx (KU Leuven, WP6), exploring cancer and pregnancy use cases and innovation transfer.
+- Stefania Tuveri and Tom Broeckx (KU Leuven, WP6), contributing to the cancer and pregnancy use case and research valorisation.

 The video series offers a concise and accessible view of the individuals and institutions that have shaped CAN.HEAL’s direction and policy outputs.